* WARNING: If you are easily grossed out by talks of bowels and pooping, you probably shouldn’t read this. *

 The first week was rough.
 I had constant diarrhea for a week straight but noticed that it wasn’t uncontrollable like usual.
 Hey, I will take what I can get!

 After that initial week, everything started changing.
 For the first time in my life, I woke up in the morning and didn’t (for lack of better words) shit my brains out.
 I made it to work without the need to “go as soon as I get there or I’m going to die.”

 My stool started turning from a brown sludge into nicely formed logs.
 I was going to the bathroom once per day.
 I had no gas and my shit didn’t smell like a rotting corpse.
 In fact, for the first time ever, I even went a day without dropping a deuce.

 What sorcery was this?!

 Where Am I Today?

 Since then, I’ve been trying to follow a strict ketogenic diet as treatment for my IBS.
 I’ve been very successful, but not perfect.

-I poop once or twice a day, usually a very nice log.
-If I have too much coffee, it will sometimes be watery, but it's never an all day, uncomfortable ordeal.
-I'm officially down 30 pounds and am full of energy.
+Nowadays, I poop once or twice a day, usually a nice log.
+If I have too much coffee or fat, it will sometimes be watery, but it’s not an all day, uncomfortable ordeal.
+I’m officially down 80 pounds and am full of energy.
 I go out on weekends, have dinner dates and do activities all without a supply of Imodium and the constant fear of shitting my pants.